armand1m/gringobot/README.md

 All content is managed in markdown and is requested over the network through Github API's, so we don't have to redeploy the bot to have updated content.

-The bot allows members to register the country they're located, so when questions about specific places come up, they can just use the bot to ping those folks through a simple command like `!whoisat NL`
+The bot allows members to register the country they're located, so when questions about specific places come up, they can just use the bot to ping those folks through a simple command like `/whoisat NL`

 ## Features